 - Allow community-based behavioral health organizations to register with the Drug Enforcement Administration to prescribe medication-assisted treatment (MAT).

 - Help state and local systems universally screen and assess for mental health and substance use disorders at time of arrest, as well as criminogenic risk and need.

-The workgroup’s participating organizations include: American Psychiatric Association, American Psychological Association, Campaign for Youth Justice, National Alliance on Mental Illness, National Association of Counties, National Association of Social Workers, National Association of State Mental Health Program Directors, National Council for Behavioral Health, National Criminal Justice Association, Police Foundation, Treatment Advocacy Center, and the Vera Institute.
+The workgroup’s participating organizations include: American Psychiatric Association, American Psychological Association, Campaign for Youth Justice, National Alliance on Mental Illness, National Association of Counties, National Association of Social Workers, National Association of State Mental Health Program Directors, National Council for Mental Wellbeing, National Criminal Justice Association, Police Foundation, Treatment Advocacy Center, and the Vera Institute.

 The Excellence in Mental Health and Addiction Treatment Expansion Act (S. 824/ H.R.
 1767) directly supports one of the Workgroup’s recommendations, the extension and expansion of Certified Community Behavioral Health Clinics (CCBHCs).
 The bill would extend the CCBHC program in the original eight states for two years, while expanding the program to the other 11 that applied but were not originally selected.
 While the National Council is working with Congressional leaders to find a viable solution, we ask all advocates to reach out and speak up in support of CCBHCs.
 Taking action is easy – just click here!